Is Ketamine a Great Treatment for Depression and Anxiety?

 Ketamine can be a safe and successful treatment to help with chronic pain, depression or other symptoms you may have.

-It’s important to be under the care and supervision of a medical professionals as you go through ketamine treatments, we urge you to know and understand the risks and benefits of ketamine.
+It’s important to be under the care and supervision of medical professionals as you go through ketamine treatments, we urge you to know and understand the risks and benefits of ketamine.
 Talk to a medical professional to see if it’s right for you.